intermezzOS/kernel/chapter_04/4.1-paging/README.md

-# Chapter 3.5: Automation with Make
+# Chapter 4.1: Paging

-At the end of this chapter, we have make set up to build our project.
+We set up paging, the first pre-requisite for long mode.